ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 {% endcodeblock %}

-Using the [laws of Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra#Laws) and the rules formulated above we've reduced the circuit to 9 gates (down from 42!).
+Using the [laws of Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra#Laws) and the rules formulated above I've reduced the circuit to 9 gates (down from 42!).

-## The Minimal Form
+We actually can't simplify it any further.

-Whew, this has gotten long again, glad you're still reading!
-You will be delighted to hear that we actually managed to reduce `SBOX()` as far as possible.
+## Next: Circuit Minimization

 Finding the *minimal form* of a Boolean function is an NP-complete problem.
 Manual optimization is tedious but doable for a tiny S-box such as the example used in this post.
 It will not be as easy for multiple 6-to-4-bit S-boxes (DES) or an 8-to-8-bit one (AES).

 There are simpler and faster algorithms you can use to build those circuits, and deterministic ways to check whether we reached the minimal form.
 I will hopefully find the time to cover these in an upcoming post, in the not too distant future.